chromaui/chromatic-docs/viewports.md

 <details><summary>What viewports can I choose?</summary>

-A viewport can be any whole number between 320 and 1800 pixels.
+A viewport can be any whole number between 200 and 2560 pixels.
+The maximum number of pixels per snapshot is 25,000,000.

 </details>